yldweng/MapReduce/README.md

 Input and Data: a large text data set, which contains the complete edit history (allrevisions, all pages) of all Wikipedia since its inception till January 2008.”

-Your code will need the first line of each record, which consists of the following attributes:
+The code will need the first line of each record, which consists of the following attributes:

 article_id: an integer, uniquely identifying each page.